dsiberia9s/ELTEX/Day 1/1/README.md

 **[English]**

-Displaying a square matrix on the screen.
+Printing a square matrix on the screen.